Health Benefits of Olive Leaf Extract

 The phytochemicals found in olive leaves are to thank for their medicinal effects.
 One of the most powerful phytochemicals in olive leaves is known as oleuropein, and it’s the one responsible for the bulk of olive leaf benefits.
 Here are just a few of the ways that taking this incredible substance can help you live a healthier, happier and longer life.

-Studies have discovered that olive leaf extract actively fights against melanoma cells in animal models.
-When provided during the late stages of the disease, the active constituent of olive leaves decreased the volume of the tumors considerably.
-Furthermore, it also shows promise for combating breast cancer.
-Some research has found that olive leaf extract may not only offer protection against breast cancer but also cause the cancerous cells to stop growing in the disease’s early stages.
+Studies have discovered that olive leaf extract actively fights against melanoma cells in animal testing.
+When provided during the late stages of the disease, the active constituent of olive leaves decreased the volume of the tumors considerably (see links to studies in footnotes).
+Based on animal testing, some research has found that olive leaf extract may not only offer protection against breast cancer but also cause the cancerous cells to stop growing in the disease’s early stages.

 Another study showed powerful anti-tumor activity in mice.
 When the active substance in olive leaves was given to cancer-ridden mice orally for nine to 12 days, the tumors regressed.
 What’s more, researchers were unable to find any living cancerous cells in the tumors afterward.
 This study has prompted further research into oleuropein’s potential for use in cancer treatment.

 In 2011, a study from Spain showed that olive leaf’s active substance triggered the formation of osteoblasts, the cells that prompt bone growth.
-This may not only promote improvements in bone density for people with osteopenia (weak bones) but also prevent or reverse the development of osteoporosis.
+This may be good news for those with low bone density or for those at risk of osteoporosis.

-Oleuropein features impressive antiviral properties, making olive leaf extract a potentially valuable medicine in fighting and preventing a wide variety of infections caused by viruses.
-It works by impeding the ability of viruses to produce the amino acids that enable them to reproduce and proliferate into the body’s other cells.
+Studies on Oleuropein claim that it impedes the ability of viruses to produce the amino acids that enable them to reproduce and proliferate into the body’s other cells.
 Unlike pharmaceutical antiviral drugs, this substance only targets virus instead of both the virus and the body.
-In addition, studies have found that olive leaf extract works very well on may virus types, and it even helps fight common infections, like the cold and flu, that currently have no effective treatment available through mainstream medicine.
+In addition, studies have found that olive leaf extract has this effect on many virus types, including those that currently have no effective treatment available through mainstream medicine.

 Olive leaves are rich in polyphenols, a type of antioxidant nutrient that inhibits the production of free radicals and reduces oxidative stress on the body.
 Free radicals are unstable and highly reactive molecules that, while important for some biological processes, can cause significant damage to the body’s cells if levels become too high.
 Indeed, free radicals have been implicated in numerous common ailments such as dementia, atherosclerosis, diabetes, hearing and vision loss, cardiovascular disease, psychosis, Parkinson’s and arthritis.
 These substances can also damage DNA, and it’s suspected that many kinds of cancer are caused by this interaction.

-Scientists have discovered that taking an olive leaf supplement may help control blood pressure, dilate blood vessels and even discourage the blood clots that cause deep-vein thrombosis (DVT).
+Scientists have discovered that taking an olive leaf supplement may help control blood pressure, dilate blood vessels and even discourage the blood clots.
 It may also improve heart beat regulation, enhance circulation to the coronary arteries and promote healthy blood glucose levels.
 On top of all this, olive leaf extract may prevent increases in low-density lipoprotein (LDL), or “bad cholesterol,” by protecting it from being oxidized.

 Olive leaves have a long history of traditional use, and one of these uses was to support and improve the strength of the immune system to help the body better fight off harmful pathogens.
 In one study, it was shown that olive leaf extract displayed a protective antioxidant power four times stronger than that of vitamin C. When olive leaf is paired with other potent antioxidant sources, like oregano oil, the benefits for immune system health are even greater.

-More and more people are searching for natural methods of treating or preventing common ailments.
-Fortunately, mounting research is proving that olive leaf extract may offer a wide-ranging solution.
-By fighting a variety of infections, bolstering immunity and having preventative and inhibitory effects on many potentially serious diseases, olive leaf extract may prove to be just what you’re looking for.
+More and more people are searching for natural methods of protecting themselves against common ailments.
+Fortunately, mounting research is showing that the olive leaf extract may offer wide-ranging support for the body’s ability to protect itself.
+Olive leaf extract may prove to be just what you’re looking for.

 Where can I buy Gold Source Lab’s Olive Leaf Extract with Standardized Oleuropein?